-- 8mm thickness
+- Has 8mm thickness

-- 10 Feet x 100 Feet is a great length
+- 10 Feet x 100 Feet length

-- Should cost around £60
+- It should cost around £60

-- I got ours from ebay
+- I got ours from eBay!

-- You can make a great slip suit out of a THICK bin bag
+- You can make a great slip suit out of a THICK bin bag!

-- Being near a water source is a great help
+- Being near a water source is a great help!

-Legal Stuff (how it worked out for us)
+LEGAL STUFF (How it worked out for us)